Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 It was several years before I had the nerve to share anything personal about my life with Bill.
 I owned a club, websites, and then launched a larger forum for web designers and marketers, but the truth was that I was struggling.

-It took me a long time to admit to Bill through email, that I was unemployed, a mom with two young children, facing eviction and broke.
+It took me a long time to admit to Bill through email, that I was unemployed, a divorced mom with two young children, facing eviction and broke.

 As we got to know each other, we figured out that we both used to go to City Gardens in New Jersey to listen to punk bands and were there at the same time.